RagedUnicorn/wow-classic-pvpwarn/README.md

 For this to work an oauth token for GitHub is required and has to be configured in your `.m2` settings file.

-### Deploy Twitch Release
+### Deploy CurseForge Release

-**Note:** Its best to create the release for GitHub first and only afterwards the twitch release.
+**Note:** Its best to create the release for GitHub first and only afterwards the curseforge release.
 That way the tag was already created.

 ```
 # switch environment to release
 mvn generate-resources -Dgenerate.sources.overwrite=true -P release
 # deploy release
-mvn package -P deploy-twitch
+mvn package -P deploy-curseforge
 ```

 ## License